You bought a new chainsaw, so you wouldn’t have to deal with this crap, right? I know it’s disappointing, but we’ll get it figured out.

 - Pull the starter cord sharply

-If the starter isn’t pulled sharply and with some force, the saw wont start.
-Most saws likely won’t start on the first attempt but should on the second or third attempt.
+If the starter isn’t pulled sharply and with some force, the saw won’t start.
+Most saws likely won’t start on the first attempt but should on the second or third.

-- Next I’ll check air filter, I know the saw is new and so the filter is like new, so I’ll just want to see that the filter is in place and nothing is blocking the airway.
+- Next, I’ll check the air filter; I know the saw is new, and so the filter is new, so I’ll just want to see that the filter is in place and nothing is blocking the airway.
 Removing all modern saw air filters won’t require any tools.

-- Lastly I’ll check the gas.
-In the majority of cases, the fuelling system is the cause of small engine no starts.
+- Lastly, I’ll check the gas.
+In the majority of cases, the fueling system is the cause of small engine no starts.

-Your saw is new so we know the carburettor is clean right?
-But what if the gas you used was old or contaminated, is that possible?
+Your saw is new, so we know the carburetor is clean, right?
+But what if the gas you used was old or contaminated?
+Is that possible?

 OK, that’s all the easy stuff checked.